gklijs/schema_registry_converter/README.md

 # schema_registry_converter

 This library is provides a way of using the Confluent Schema Registry in a way that is compliant with the usual jvm useage.
-For now only the consuming and thus decoding is supported, encoding will be added soon, but supposes the schema's needed are already available in the schema registry.
+Consuming/decoding and producing/encoding is supported.
+Encoding supposes the schema's needed are already available in the schema registry.
 Feel free to open een issue/pr to add functionality to add the schema from this crate.

 # License